solana-labs/solana/proposals/src/passive-stake-delegation-and-rewards.md

 In the current design each staker creates their own VoteState, and assigns a **delegate** in the VoteState that can submit votes.
-Since the validator has to actively vote for each stake delegated to it, it can censor stakes by not voting for them.
+Since the validator has to actively vote for each stake delegated to it, validators can censor stakes by not voting for them.

 The number of votes is equal to the number of stakers, and not the number of validators.
 Replicator clients are expected to delegate their replication